wwoodsTM/AWorld/README.md

 - [License](#license) — Project licensing details.

 ## News
 - 🦤 [2025/07/07] AWorld, as a runtime, is now ready for agentic training.
+See [Self-Improvement section](#self-improvement-with-diverse-runtimes) for details.
 We have updated our score to 77.08 on the GAIA test.
+Learn how to construct a GAIA runtime in the [Demo section](#demo-of-gaia-agent-runtime).
 - 🦩 [2025/06/19] We have updated our score to 72.43 on the GAIA test.
 Additionally, we have introduced a new local running mode.
 See `./README-local.md` for detailed instructions.
 - 🐳 [2025/05/22] For quick GAIA evaluation, MCP tools, AWorld, and models are now available in a single Docker image.
 See <code>./README-docker.md</code> for instructions and [youtube video](https://www.youtube.com/watch?v=kkYWeVvJKrg) for demo.
 - 🥳 [2025/05/13] AWorld has updated its state management for browser use and enhanced the video processing MCP server, achieving a score of 77.58 on GAIA validation (Pass@1 = 61.8) and maintaining its position as the top-ranked open-source framework.
 Learn more: [GAIA leaderboard](https://huggingface.co/spaces/gaia-benchmark/leaderboard)